-There are many examples of successful precedents for the ELHG business model regionally and across the country, which have informed this strategic plan.
-Following is a brief summary of some successfully restored community mansions.
+Many examples of successful precedents for the ECLH business model exist regionally and across the country, and they have informed our strategic plan.
+Here is a brief summary of some successfully restored community mansions.

 The Grove, Glenview, IL